Our school vision

 “We’re changing the world with technology.” – Bill Gates

 At St. Helen’s, the curriculum is themed around three main strands: Digital Literacy, Information Technology and Computer Science.
-Our bespoke curriculum is designed around a two-year rolling programme, which allows the children to build on skills learned each year and apply them in a variety of different contexts.
+Our bespoke curriculum is designed to promote broad experiences, which build on skills learned each year and apply them in a variety of different contexts.

 Our computing curriculum is taught discretely and as part of cross-curricular sessions to expose children to a wealth of knowledge and first-hand experiences.
 We ensure quality first teaching of content to promote a broad and balanced curriculum and progression of skills - linked directly to the national curriculum.

 To promote a love of learning and immerse children into the technological world, we encourage WOW starters and FAB Finishers within computing topics.
-This half term, children are looking forward to coding and playing Viking games (UKS2), developing a fairy-tale themed animation experience (LKS2) and creating stop-motion animations to depict the Great Fire of London (KS1).
+Across their time at St. Helen's, children can look forward to coding and playing invasion-themed games (UKS2), developing a fairy-tale themed animation experience (LKS2) and creating stop-motion animations to depict the Great Fire of London (KS1).

 It is our vision that by the time they leave school, children will be responsible digital citizens; confidently and competently using computers and technology for a range of purposes.
 Children will know how to act in a manner that promotes our school rules: ready, respectful and safe – prepared for their future technological lives.